Hisham Sharaf: Early life and education

 Abdullah was born in Taiz in 1956.
 He holds a civil engineering degree, which he received from Pennsylvania State University in 1983.
 He obtained a master's degree in project administration with a minor in computer science from the Catholic University of America in 1988.

 Career

 Sharaf served as deputy minister for international planning and co-operation until early 2011.
 In January 2011, he was named the minister of industry and trade, replacing Yahya Al Mutawakil in the post.
 On 7 December 2011, Sharaf was appointed minister of oil and natural mineral resources in the unity government led by Prime Minister Muhammad Salim Basindwah.
 Saadeddin bin Taleb succeeded him as minister of industry and trade.
 On 11 September 2012, Sharaf was appointed minister of higher education and scientific research in a cabinet reshuffle, succeeding Yahia Al Shoaibi.
 His deputy Ahmed Abdullah Daress replaced Sharaf as oil minister.

+Arrest

+On 9 July 2025, Sharaf was arrested by security at Aden International Airport, which is controlled by the internationally-recognized government of Yemen, after attempting to board a flight to Addis Ababa, the capital of Ethiopia.
+He was released from custody on 23 July and was allowed to leave Yemen to an unspecified country.